 It turns out that this is all that can be achieved in polynomial time.
 The main new result of this paper is to establish that the problem is NP-hard whenever g < w/2.
 In particular, we have the following theorem.
+While the above discussion focused on the search problem, our hardness result applies even for the promise decision problem, of distinguishing instances of SAT that admit assignments satisfying many literals in each clause from unsatisfiable instances.

 Theorem 1.1.
-For every integer $g \ge 1$, (1, g, 2g + 1)-SAT is NP-hard.
+For every fixed integer $g \ge 1$ , (1, g, 2g + 1)-SAT is NP-hard.

 This hardness result is the source of the above claim that the transition from easy to hard takes place at two.
-Once the density of satisfied literals drops strictly below one half, it is hard to find a satisfying assignment.1
+Once the density of satisfied literals drops strictly below one half, it is hard to find a satisfying assignment.